 - GENERALLY SPEAKING, IT IS ILLEGAL FOR A SELLER TO REMOVE A BUYER FROM A MANUFACTURED HOME WITHOUT A COURT ORDER.
 This is because it is difficult to remove a resident from their home without "breaching the peace," which is not allowed under the law of repossession.

-- I am being evicted from a house that I am buying on land contract.
+I am being evicted from a house that I am buying on land contract.
 Do I have any rights under these moratoriums?
 The Governor's March 20, 2020 proclamation moratorium would stop an eviction for a forfeited land contract, and the March 22, 2020 proclamation would pause the 30 day forfeiture process.
-However, neither proclamation stops any requirements to make payments under your land contract.
+Both of those moratoria have now expired.
+Also, neither proclamation stopped any requirements to make payments under your land contract.
 You should contact the contract seller to make arrangements, and get it in writing!

-- I am being evicted from my home because of unpaid property taxes.
-These evictions are stopped under the Governor's March 20, 2020 proclamation and March 22, 2020 proclamation, and cannot restart until at least April 17, 2020.
+I am being evicted from my home because of unpaid property taxes.
+These evictions are stopped under the Governor's March 20, 2020 proclamation and March 22, 2020 proclamation.
+Another proclamation issued April 24, 2020 stopped the property tax collection process altogether.
+Unlike the other moratoria, this one continues to bar the property tax collection process, including loss of a home through the tax sale / deed process, until at least June 25, 2020.

 We are somewhat concerned that some landlords will try to force tenants to leave without a court order, through lock-outs, utilty shut-offs, or even physical force.
 This is called "self-help eviction," and it is illegal in Iowa.
 Tenants who are subject to illegal self-help eviction can get an "injunction" from the court, ordering the landlord to stop trying to remove them without a court order.
 In these cases, a tenant may also be able to obtain money damages, costs, and attorney fees.
 It is Iowa Legal Aid's opinion that injunctions to prevent lock-outs, utility shut-offs, and other illegal self help measures constitute "emergency proceedings" that should be heard quicky by the courts notwithstanding the reduced services policy currently put in place by the Iowa Judicial Branch.